slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On comedy

 <!--
-> *"The world is a tragedy to those who feel, but a comedy to those who think."
--- Horace Walpole*
-> *"The only intelligent tactical response to life’s horror is to laugh defiantly at it."
--- Soren Kierkegaard*
 > *"Give me a museum and I’ll fill it."
 -- Pablo Picasso
 > *"I wrote the story myself.
 It’s about a girl who lost her reputation and never missed it."
 -- Mae West*

+“When you’re up to your nose in sh*t, keep your mouth shut.” -- Movie character Jack Beauregard, played by Henry Fonda
 > *"If you can smile when things go wrong, you have someone in mind to blame.*
 > *"The early bird may get the worm, but the second mouse gets the cheese.*
 > *"He who lives without folly is less wise than he believes.*
-“When you’re up to your nose in sh*t, keep your mouth shut.” -- Movie character Jack Beauregard, played by Henry Fonda
 - "the grass is always greener on the side that is fertilized with bulshit"
 - society: be yourself.
 Society: Not like that.
 > *"La que no es puta non desfruta."*